 Seibu Kaihatsu – This is a name that hasn’t been on the radar for modern gamers but if you visited an arcade in the early 90s then you likely were very familiar with their work thanks to American licensing firm Fabtek.
 Seibu Kaihatsu was behind the legendary Raiden series and by the announcement tweet, it sounds like we can expect to have Raiden back in arcades once again soon.
 Assuming it will be Raiden V, I imagine that the changes made for the EXA version will bring it more in line with what you would expect from a Raiden game (RV if you didn’t know has some mixed reviews from fans as it wasn’t designed for arcades but for consoles, changing various elements for what console gamers might expect).

 Online, articles talk about them being defunct but they have been active at least for licensing Raiden.
 They began re-hiring staff about a year ago and it looks like EXA will provide a way for them to get back into the game directly.

 City Connection – If you are not familiar with this company, here is their website.
-They own the rights to Jaelco’s old content, which should be a name that arcade gamers are familiar with on some level.
-Jaelco created many games for consoles as well but their arcade list was almost 100 games long – City Connection, Arm Champs, Tetris Plus and plenty more.
-Lately, CC has been busy creating titles for the Switch, PC or PS4 so it should be interesting to see if they bring one of those titles over or resurrect something from the Jaelco catalog instead.
+They own the rights to Jaleco’s old content, which should be a name that arcade gamers are familiar with on some level.
+Jaleco created many games for consoles as well but their arcade list was almost 100 games long – City Connection, Arm Champs, Tetris Plus and plenty more.
+Lately, CC has been busy creating titles for the Switch, PC or PS4 so it should be interesting to see if they bring one of those titles over or resurrect something from the Jaleco catalog instead.